Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 </ul>
 </aside>

 Now bundle it all together.
-There are two ways to do this, one for if you're using Gulp and one if you aren't.
+There are two ways to do this, one for if you're using gulp and one if you aren't.

-### With Gulp:
+### With gulp:

 Just type `gulp`: